 You now have a list of what you like for each room with vendors. item numbers, colors, and prices.
 You have likely been aware of your budget along the way, but now is the time to re-calculate and make adjustments.

-You now not only have a complete plan to remodel or decorate your home, but you also have a picture of what it will look like and you know you are going to love it!
+You now not only have a complete plan to remodel or decorate your home, but you also have a picture of what it will look like when it is completed, and you know you are going to love it!

 Knowing you have the “big picture” planned you don’t need to feel overwhelmed or a sense of urgency.
 Just enjoy changing one room at a time.

-The other nice thing about this plan is that it can go as slowly as a budget allows or quicker if need be.
+The other nice thing about your new plan is that you can go as slowly as a budget allows or quicker if need be.

 Remember to download your Free Decorating Planner.

 Please send me questions and suggestions.
-I would love to hear if the planner works for you.
+I would love to hear how the planner works for you.
 Let me know in the comments below!